BenRogersWPG/WebSearch/README.md

 - ~~Add a submenu to the function and allow multiple websites to be searched from~~
 - ~~Show message to user if they added a search engine that doesn't have a query~~
 - ~~Display search query in QuickPick URL (maybe, might be too long)~~
+- ~~Add screenshot of new extension settings search engine manager~~
 - ~~Remove duplicated release notes and consolidate in Changelog~~
 - ~~Edit QuickPick detail, or allow user to write their own detail~~
 - ~~Consolidate commands into one command palette entry~~